Aucomte/ShinyGenotyping/inst/app/helpfiles/genemapperfile.md

-Your file should be in CSV format.
+Your file should be in CSV or TXT format.
 Your columns should have a header.

 Your Strain column should be named **Strain** and contain the name of your strains.
 Each strain names should at least contain a letter.
 Your Allele column should be named **Allele 1**